 While they say that we have soul mates for love, life and companionship, I believe that in our world, we have soul mates also for our unconditional ‘Harry Potter Love’!
 So, when girlfriends meet over coffee, they talk about men, shopping, a list of irritating problems and people around, and their bizarre plans to make happen a perfect life.
 But when I and Varsha Shcroff meet, we talk about Harry Potter and the magical world!

 And that is exactly how this post happened, when Varsha, my Potter Soul mate, came back from London, detailing out her experience of WB, and could not stop but telling me – ‘You have to go!’
-So even though it’s on my next “urgent travel destination” list…till then I took a tour, to the magic world through her eyes…and with me I am sure her worlds will soon transport you to same!
+So even though all the Harry Potter things to do in London are on my “urgent travel destination” list, till then I took a tour, to the magic world through her eyes…and with me I am sure her worlds will soon transport you to same!

 JK Rowling is the Queen of the world, obviously.
 I mean, who doesn’t love Harry Potter?
 That being said, there are different degrees of Potter-loving.
 If you’re running around playing live action Quidditch, correcting people on minute details about minor characters and sporting a Dark Mark tattoo, you are certainly one of us.
 Our love is unconditional.